Instructions on how to complete the appeal procedure

 - Resit exams.
 Please also be aware that if you are registered to take a resit exam, then you cannot make an appeal until the marks have been confirmed.

 You should begin by reviewing the Appeal Guide.

-If you feel you meet the above grounds for appeal, please complete the Stage 1 Appeal form and email the relevant contact:
+If you feel you meet the above grounds for appeal, please complete the Stage 1 Appeal Form or if you are challenging your degree classification, please complete the Stage1 Degree Classification Appeal Form and email the relevant contact: